mt7180/prefect-pulumi-data-orchestration/README.md

 #### Why Prefect?
 Prefect is a workflow orchestration platform and offers a very simple way of transforming any Python function into a unit of work that can be observed and orchestrated.
-With a few decorators, it adds functionalities like automatic retries, distributed execution and scheduling to your code and transformes it into resilient, dynamic workflows which are reactive and recover from unexpected changes.
+With a few decorators, it adds functionalities like automatic retries, distributed execution and scheduling to your code and transforms it into resilient, dynamic workflows which are reactive and recover from unexpected changes.
 A big advantage is also, that it allows for very easy scaling from simple local testing in Python to productional use on (serverless) infrastructure of your choice, without changes.
-You can build [scheduled] or [event-driven data pipelines], run them on on your local machine or [serverless on GitHub] or more advanced on an AWS ECS Cluster, and stream even (near) [real-time], which makes it is very versatile.
+You can build [scheduled] or [event-driven data pipelines], run them on your local machine or [serverless on GitHub] or more advanced on an AWS ECS Cluster, and stream even (near) [real-time], which makes it is very versatile.
 With [Prefect Cloud] it also gives you a nice UI for visualizing your flow runs and configuring your Prefect components such as work pools, Blocks, Webhooks and Automations.

 Compared to Apache Airflows DAGs-based approach (Directed Acyclic Graphs, which enable explicit control over the sequence of task execution), Prefect is designed to make complex workflows simple and provides an intuitive framework for orchestrating them.
-Prefect also supports event-driven workflows as a first class concept, making it easy to trigger flows based on events.
+Prefect also supports event-driven workflows as a first-class concept, making it easy to trigger flows based on events.
 Furthermore, Prefect excels with its debugging capabilities and efficient scaling of infrastructure.

 #### Why Pulumi?
 [Pulumi] lets you define "Infrastructure as Code" (IaC), which is a concept of building and managing your custom cloud infrastructure by code and makes it easy to edit, distribute and version control your configurations.
 And moreover, you can automate the process of creating, but also updating and deleting the infrastructure with one command, which makes it very powerful in combination with CI/CD.
 Pulumi supports a wide range of programming languages for the infrastructure definition, allowing you to choose your favorite one.
 Guess, which we will use :wink:

 #### Why AWS ECS?
 [AWS] Elastic Container Service (ECS) is a fully managed container orchestration service by Amazon and provides a powerful and scalable solution for deploying and managing containerized applications without having to manage the underlying infrastructure.
 The key component for the powerful interaction between Prefect and ECS is the AWS ECS API, which plays a crucial role in defining and configuring the tasks that run within ECS clusters.
 A task, in ECS terms, is the basic unit of work that represents a set of containerized applications or services running together.
 The ECS API enables users to specify various parameters for their tasks, such as the Docker image to use, CPU and memory requirements, networking configurations, and more.
-AWS ECS is one of the three common options, you could also use Google Cloud Run or Azure ACI.
+AWS ECS is one of the three common options, alternatively you could also use Google Cloud Run or Azure ACI.

 ---
-## Get ready for an exciting deep-dive, we will get hands on now!
+## Get ready for an interesting deep dive, we will get hands on now!
 Find the full code example in following [GitHub repo], the folder structure looks as shown below:
 <style>
      pre {